-If, on the other hand, she prefers 5b-metabolism she may not express high androgen symptoms in spite ofPrecision Analytical (Dawn Huo, Ph.D., Lab Director)Female Sample ReportPage 12 of 183138 NE Rivergate StreetFINAL REPORTCLIA Lic. #38D2047310McMinnville, OR 9712802/27/2025DutchTest.com higher levels of testosterone because 5b is the less androgenic pathway.
+If, on the other hand, she prefers 5b-metabolism she may not express high androgen symptoms in spite of higher levels of testosterone because 5b is the less androgenic pathway.

 You will also see levels of epi-testosterone, which is not androgenic like testosterone.
 It happens to be produced in about the same concentrations as testosterone (this is an approximate relationship).
 This can be helpful when assessing the validity of urinary testosterone testing in an individual patient.
 If epi-testosterone is much higher than testosterone, serum testosterone assessment should considered before initiated therapy for low testosterone.
 Epi-testosterone is suppressed when exogenous testosterone is given, which can serve as a proxy for assessing endogenous testosterone production which can be obscured by the exogenous hormone administration.